MSc in Global Business Management

 BHMS, Business, and Hotel Management School, Lucerne

-April, July, and October.
-Please contact the BHMS admission office for the next intake opportunity.
+February, April, August, and November.
+Please contact the BHMS Admissions Office for the next intake opportunity.

 Are scheduled according to the holiday plan of BHMS, and can be downloaded from the BHMS website under ‘School Calendars’.